homma/docs/github/pr.md

 1. branch name
 2. commit message
-3. title of the prull request
+3. title of the pull request
 4. summary of the pull request

 #### PR 手順